 This is the kind of design where pattern-match audits fail.
 The bugs require following 3-4 function calls across 1-2 actors and asking "what state machine breaks under this ordering?"

-These are issues not in the published Code4rena report that our engine surfaced and verified with working Foundry exploits.
+These are issues not in the published Code4rena HIGH/MEDIUM report that our engine surfaced and verified with working Foundry exploits.
+Two relate to root causes the contest acknowledged through different attack vectors; one is an independent finding.

 When a NativeVault is deployed, the operator's extraData is decoded into (manager, slashStore, nodeImplementation).
 The manager address receives MANAGER_ROLE immediately: